firoyj/firoyj.github.io/_posts/2023-11-24-order-book.md

 }
 ```

-## Receive user request
+## Receiving user requests

-The user sends a request to an endpoint (POST) with the interface, which is rejected if the request interface is invalid (e.g., missing parameters, negative numbers, incorrect addresses), otherwise it proceeds to the next step.
+Upon submitting a valid request — via the user request interface — to the specified endpoint (through a POST request), the system responds with an acknowledgment, ensuring the user is promptly informed of the successful receipt of their request.

+Whereas, if any discrepancies or errors are detected (e.g., missing parameters, negative numbers, or incorrect addresses), the system promptly rejects the request, providing users with clear and actionable feedback.

-## Verify allowance
+## Verifying allowance

 The user’s spending allowance is checked against Entropic’s contract.
-If sufficient balance and allowance is found to execute the transaction, it proceeds to the next step, otherwise it is rejected.
+If the user has sufficient balance and allowance, the process advances to the next step.
+If not, the system promptly rejects the transaction, ensuring the integrity of the overall process, and the user is informed.

-## Save in the database
+## Saving in the database

-If all the above steps succeed, the user’s request is saved in the database for later use.
-This database contains the data used by the `Order Manager`.
+If all the above steps are successful, the system saves the user’s request in the database.
+The database captures key data elements, such as user details, source and destination details, selected route, and any additional relevant parameters.

+This stored data contributes to strategic decision-making within the system and is utilized by the `Order Manager` for ongoing order management.

+## Final considerations

+In summary, the Order Book plays a pivotal role in handling user requests efficiently through a structured process of request reception, batching, allowance verification, and database storage.
+The described user interface, request processing steps, and data storage mechanisms collectively contribute to the overall functionality of the system.
+By understanding these key components, users and developers can gain insights into the inner workings of Entropic, fostering a deeper appreciation for its robust and effective transaction management system.